RafeMcBeth/CodingBootcamp25/README.md

 # CodingBootcamp25 - From Zero to Medical Physics Applications 🚀

-**Go from "Hello World" to building real medical physics tools in just a few days!**
+**Go from "Hello World" to building real medical physics tools in a condensed, intensive session!**

 This intensive coding bootcamp is designed specifically for graduate medical physics students.
 You'll start with basic Python setup and rapidly progress to building functional applications that solve real problems in medical physics - from dose calculators to AI-powered image analysis tools.